 The digital media landscape is crowded, and consumers make split-second choices about where to turn their attention.
 In the vast ecosystem of digital marketing departments, many organizations retain social media managers and other professionals with specialized digital marketing skills.
 Successful organizations stand out by providing the most relevant and unique experiences possible for potential customers and leads.

-Particularly in the age of AI and other rapid innovations—for example, augmented realty (AR) and voice search—digital marketing requires constant iteration and agile teams.
+Particularly in the age of AI and other rapid innovations—for example, augmented realty (AR) and voice search—digital marketing works most effectively with constant iteration and agile teams.
 Marketing managers and organizations at large might find themselves pivoting quickly to respond to new consumer tendencies or emerging platforms.

 Today’s digital marketing landscape traffics in vast troves of data—both consumer data and third-party data.
 Evolving regulations and shifting practices might dictate how this information can be gathered and stored, requiring careful attention to compliance.
 Also, consumers in this era are more fluent with digital data practices than ever before, and organizations need to do more to earn and keep customer trust.